LemonWasTakenAgain/V5-Comp/README.md

  - Left Lower Bumper = Launcher Scoop/Reverse
  - Left Upper Bumper = Luancher Spit/Drop

- The current obstacles of the project are testing if we have enough torque/motor strength to launch the disks into the hoops.
+ The current obstacles of the project are testing if we have enough motor speed to launch the disks into the hoops.

  Upgrades:
 - I can easily alter the controls for drivers most comfortable needs.